a1tan/katacoda-scenarios/ephemeralenvironments/step4.md

 `kubectl get ns`{{execute}}

 Wait until all applications up and running(It can take some time, but it should be done in a few minutes):
+Note: "argocdsecretsynchronizercrds" hangs on OutOfSync state but it is working fine.